lucaong/jQCloud/README.md

 ## Changelog

+0.2.10 Fix bug occurring when the container element has no id

 0.2.9 Add dataAttributes option (thanks again to [cham](https://github.com/cham)) and fix bug when weights are all equal (thanks to [Grepsy](https://github.com/Grepsy))

 0.2.8 Add possibility to specify custom classes for words with the custom_class attribute (thanks to [cham](https://github.com/cham))